 While Kuta and Seminyak have been popular places to stay in Bali for years now, Canggu is quickly earning its place as a great spot for younger travelers, backpackers, and a place to set up camp for digital nomads.

 If you want to stay connected without all the roaming charges, I would recommend renting a pocket-sized personal WiFi hotspot from Tep Wifi!
 Tep has saved me thousands of dollars in roaming fees.
 The best part is that you can connect up to 5 devices at the same time!
 Click here to see the latest prices.
+You can also stay connected with a Bali sim card.

 This post may contain affiliate links.
 Purchasing or booking through these links earns us a commission at no extra charge to you.